 - Avoiding painful positions and activities that cause pain

 - Taking pain medications, either over-the-counter or prescription medications depending on the level of pain

 - Undergoing physical therapy

-- Taking anticonvulsant medications (for radiating nerve pain)
+- Taking anticonvulsant medications (for radiating nerve pain relief)

-- Taking muscle relaxer medications (for muscle spasms)
+- Taking muscle relaxer medications (for muscle spasm treatment)